Current Account in Colombia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.09% over the previous month in August, following a 0.22% month-on-month upturn in July.
+Consumer prices rose 0.26% over the previous month in December, accelerating from November’s 0.10% increase.

-Business conditions in Colombia’s manufacturing sector continued to improve in August, albeit to a lesser degree than in July.
+Business conditions in Colombia’s manufacturing sector continued to improve in December, albeit to a lesser extent than in November.